Best Kubernetes Tutorials For 2025 | Top Picks To Master

 The course concludes with a deep dive into best practices for web development using Kubernetes.

-This includes extending the Kubernetes API with custom resources, implementing service meshes for network traffic monitoring and control, and exploring platforms that enhance Kubernetes functionality, such as OpenShift and Knative.
+This includes extending the Kubernetes API with custom resources.
+It also involves implementing service meshes to monitor and control network traffic.
+Additionally, we explore platforms like OpenShift and Knative that enhance Kubernetes functionality.

 8. Learning Format and Certification